riongull/dash-incubator-rules/rules.md

 ## 1.1 Mission

-Our mission is to grow Dash's ease-of-use, utility and userbase, by finding, supporting and funding the most promising developers and entrepreneurs to build and grow Dash adoption.
+Our mission is to find, support and fund the most promising developers and entrepreneurs to build and grow the most innovative and user-friendly applications that maximize the usecases and utility of Dash.

 ## 1.2 Dash Vision

-Our vision for Dash is to become the number 1 Cryptocurrency for every-day payments in the world, by constantly innovating the fastest, easiest-to-use and most cost-effective trustless internet money at global scale.
+Our vision is to grow Dash to become the number 1 Cryptocurrency for every-day payments by constantly innovating the fastest, easiest-to-use and most cost-effective digital cash at global scale.

 ## 1.3 Strategy